Doraku/DefaultEcs/README.md

 <a name='Overview_Serialization_TextSerializer'></a>
 ### TextSerializer
-The prupose of this serializer is to provide a readable save format which can be edited by hand.
+The purpose of this serializer is to provide a readable save format which can be edited by hand.
 ```
 // this must be the first line of the file and will be used to create the World
 MaxEntityCount 42